orphicbox/BomberMan/README.md

 According to short time to implement list of feature and because of fast development I prefer to skip using two different clients (two pawn actor) in game and writing c++ code for making custom pawn movement. (and making custom player states) I can handle custom navigation bye passing input to simple Actor objects.
 Using Axis and action binding and move player physically can be acceptable.

+There is much time until morning and I want to make a double Espresso!